 So what other factors go into producing a superior probiotic product?

 Robust Probiotic Strains—Only the Strong Survive

 All probiotic bacterial strains are not created equal.
 Some are hardier than others, and thus are capable of withstanding more environmental challenges while in transit.
-Rapid changes in temperature (especially sustained heat) are lethal to most antibiotic strains.
+Rapid changes in temperature (especially sustained heat) are lethal to most probiotic strains.
 The more robust the strain, however, the more likely that a beneficial number of CFUs will survive the journey from the manufacturer to you.

 Prebiotics—Food for Life

 Like all living organisms, probiotics need food to survive.
 Prebiotics are compounds that probiotic bacteria “eat” while in transit.
-Products that include prebiotics, like inulin, are more likely to provide you with living, healthy, and effective probiotic colonies.
+Products that include prebiotics, like inulin, are more likely to provide you with living, effective probiotic colonies.